 Our cloakrooms have not yet reopened.
 Please note only small sized bags are allowed in the galleries.

 A buggy park is available at the end of the Sculpture Gallery, Room 25.

 Find out about visiting the V&A as a family.

 The V&A Shop is now open during museum opening hours.
 The Bookshop, Exhibition Road Quarter Shop and Fashion Shop remain closed for the moment.
 You may prefer to shop online.
 The V&A is a charity and every purchase made in our shops helps to support us.

 The Garden Café is open and serving a range of sandwiches, salads, hot and cold drinks, teas and coffees.
 The Garden Café closes 30 minutes before museum closing.
 The Courtyard Café remains temporarily closed.
 Our Main Café is currently undergoing refurbishment to install a new mosaic floor and will reopen after the summer.

 The John Madejski Garden is open and outdoor seating is available.

 Support for the V&A is now more important than ever – we'd like to thank all of our members for continuing to support us during this difficult time.

 For now, we are asking our Members to book tickets to visit both the permanent collection and temporary exhibitions.
 Your ticket remains free, but you will need to pre-book timed entry online.
 This will help us to maintain safe levels of visitor numbers.

-The Members' Room will reopen on 27 August.
+The Members' Room reopens from 27 August.